ozzyogkush/formation/docs/index.md

 ## Installation

 On NPM the package name is [`js-formation`](https://www.npmjs.com/package/js-formation).
 To install for your current project:

+With `npm`:

     npm install --save js-formation

+With `yarn`:

+    yarn add --save js-formation

 Latest builds also available on GitHub at https://github.com/ozzyogkush/formation/tree/master/dist.